 Khanal brings over two decades of experience in building some of the world’s highest performing networking and infrastructure technologies.
 At F5 Networks, he was responsible for all Layer 7 intelligence on the BIG-IP Application Delivery Controller, a multibillion-dollar product that cemented F5’s position not only as a market-maker but also as a market leader in that category.
 Prior to F5, he was with Attachmate (previously WRQ), which transformed the mainframe for TCP/IP networking.

-MacQuarrie is the entire SharePoint Development team at Milliman – a large nationally based actuarial consulting firm headquartered in downtown Seattle.
-He is responsible for leveraging SharePoint and other technological solutions to solve complex business needs across a decentralized organization that is new to SharePoint.
+MacQuarrie is responsible for leveraging SharePoint and other technological solutions to solve complex business needs.
 This requires extensive problem solving and planning and working closely with a tight-knit team as well as a wide range of customers.

 Naqvi specializes in exploiting emerging technologies to transform business practices and outcomes from the status quo to the yet unimagined.
 Her current position of Global Vice President for Enterprise Applications at Avanade demands vision and thought leadership on the evolving role of enterprise information technology.
 As a veteran technology evangelist, she is a driving force in defining the digital workplace, leading cloud transformation, innovating digital service design, and exploiting enterprise data toward digital disruption.
 She is a thought leader in social and mobile computing across the enterprise.
 Naqvi recognizes the impact of change on organizations and is adept at leading teams through change with courage and compassion.
 She is an unabashed supporter of women in technology and business leadership.